 Site of absorption studies are conducted early in development with different formulations of a given drug to determine which has the highest absorption at distinct locations of the GI track (jejunum, ilium, colon) or which formulation releases drug at the optimal location in the GI track for maximum absorption and bioavailability.

-Scientific & PK Considerations of Site of Absorption Studies
+Scientific & PK Considerations

 Site of absorption studies rely on pharmacokinetics following release of drug at specific locations of the GI track.
 The PK parameters determined from release in areas of the small intestine (jejunum, ilium) or large intestine (colon) are compared and used to evaluate the optimal formulation for additional clinical trials.